Terrace House yul-dam / modo architect office

 Photographs

-From the architect.
+Text description provided by the architects.
 The site located at the heart of Seoul.
 In the Japanese colonial era, the area was organised as a detached housing district with evenly divided lots.
 Thus, it was filled up with low-rise detached houses for a long time but is now occupied by multi-family housings and neighbourhood living facilities.
 The project started based on the detailed requests of the client couple who wanted to build a beautiful house giving life to alleys which still display a strong image as a residential district but are sparsely dotted with office.

 It was late fall of 2015 when I visited the original detached house for the first time.
 The house's large southern courtyard was covered with the dense leaves of a decades-old persimmon tree, and its terrace on the 2nd floor was draped with a bamboo blind for privacy reasons.
 While designing a new house after demolishing this house of the 1970's, I thought the new house using the 4th and 5th floors should contain the languages of a detached house.
 This new house will be able to enjoy a southwestern view over Namsan Mountain in the distance.